wangywUST/talk-20260427/slides.md

 ### How Current Models Work

-Current models largely operate through **statistical pattern matching**: inputs similar to those seen during training tend to produce similar outputs.
+**Statistical pattern matching**: inputs similar to those seen during training tend to produce similar outputs.
 Without an explicit **physical prior**, they can fail systematically on **out-of-distribution** cases.

 ### Our Claim

 Signals are not just observations; they are traces of physical processes.
-Reasoning over them should therefore preserve physical operations, enforce consistency across sources, and produce steps that can be interpreted and verified.
+Reasoning over them should therefore preserve physical operations and produce steps that can be interpreted and verified.

 ![Figure](/Image/fig_3.png)